GDHadeel/CS4083-NLP/README.md

 ## A- Assignments

 ### [`Assignment_0`](https://github.com/GDHadeel/CS4083-NLP/blob/main/assignments/assignment_0.ipynb): NumPy Basics
-This assignment is designed to help you revise the basic concepts of NumPy, including array creation, manipulation, and fundamental operations.
+This assignment helps you revise the basics of NumPy, focusing on array creation, manipulation, and basic operations.

 #### Goal
-- Creating and manipulating arrays
+- Create and manipulate arrays.
-- Performing basic operations like sorting, indexing, and reshaping
+- Perform basic operations like sorting, indexing, and reshaping.
-- Using essential NumPy functions
+- Use essential NumPy functions.

 #### Submission Format
 - **`NumPy`**: The main library used for array operations.